Energy Performance Certificate

 - The EPC assesses the energy performance of a property by reviewing how the building is constructed, insulated, heated, ventilated and the types of fuel used which contribute to its carbon dioxide emissions.

 - The EPC report will grade your property on how energy efficient it is.
 Grade "A" represents the most energy efficient property to "G" the least energy efficient property.

 - The report also provides advice on how to improve the energy rating of your property and what rating could be achieved if all the recommendations are implemented.

 Do I need an EPC?

-- If you are selling a residential building, it is a legal requirement to have an EPC available to show your potential buyers.
+- If you wish to let a residential building, it is a legal requirement to have an EPC available to show your prospective tenants.

 How do I arrange an EPC?

 - EPCs must be carried out by a qualified Domestic Energy Assessor.

 - Once instructed The Frost Partnership can organise an EPC on your property, for a fee.